-We’ll cover each of these three points today, helping you take your business to new heights.
+We’ll cover each of these points below, helping you to grow your business with email marketing.

 What is Email Marketing?

 Simply put, email marketing is the use of email to sell products or services.
-A business creates an email newsletter which they send out to their email list.
-Often it uses bulk email software such as MailChimp, MailerLite or Klaviyo.
-Sadly, many marketers have misused this tool and given email newsletters a bad rap in two ways:
+You create an email newsletter that you send out to your email list.
+Using bulk email software such as MailChimp, MailerLite, or Klaviyo makes this incredibly easy.
+Unfortunately, some business owners misuse email marketing and have given email newsletters a bad rap in two ways:

 - Increased sales

-It is well worth undertaking newsletter marketing campaigns for these reasons, making knowing how to write an effective email newsletter vital.
+It is well worth undertaking newsletter marketing campaigns for these reasons.

 How to Write An Effective Email Newsletter